 - Inertia: Even with a fully cross-functional team, relying exclusively on internal perspectives can lead to misdiagnosed problems, overlooked opportunities, and fewer truly novel approaches.
 It also risks driving to the wrong solution or pathway to implementation.
 For example, one company consistently experienced ingredient overages across multiple facilities.
 They attributed these losses to manufacturing inefficiencies at loading stations, mixers, and filling areas.
 For nearly two years an internal team worked with equipment suppliers and plant personnel to try and solve the problem…but with no success.
 Finally, they brought in a team of outside experts with broad cross-industry and cross-functional expertise to assess the situation.
 They identified and confirmed that the issue had nothing to do with plant floor losses.
 Rather, it was the result of last-minute sales forecast increases that ultimately didn’t materialize.
 The extra ingredients that had been moved to the production floor were then moved to off-site storage, but not inventoried on a regular basis.
 This created the reported usage overages (and excess inventory!).

 You can avoid this by, quite literally, thinking outside the box.
 At times, a fresh perspective is needed to challenge conventional wisdom and overcome “that’s the way we’ve always done it.”
 And sometimes, companies don’t have the necessary skills in-house to identify, scope, define, confirm, prioritize and implement opportunities.
 In either case, tapping expertise and services from outside the enterprise can lead to breakthrough ideas and accelerate implementation.
 In today’s free-agent workforce, where many very experienced experts work on their own or through companies like YourEncore, access to expertise has never been easier.
-Read more about how to get the most from the external experts you engage.

 By bringing together cross-functional teams with enterprise-wide access and visibility, prioritizing and focusing their efforts, pursuing both short and long term opportunities, and bringing in outside perspective, wisdom and experience when needed, you’ll avoid these common mistakes and accelerate achievement of your Productivity and Margin Improvement goals.